Queen's Grant High School: Learning

 The school day lasts just under seven hours for most students.
 Queen's Grant utilizes multiple online platforms for work and grade management, including Schoology and PowerSchool.
 Students are provided with Google Workspace accounts.

-Lunch

-Queen's Grant offers catered lunch Monday through Friday.
-Regularly sold are Chick-Fil-A sandwiches and Harris Teeter sub sandwiches, accompanied by chips and drinks.
-Students have the option of eating at the school's outdoor dining area or inside classrooms.
-The school is not a member of the Federal Free and Reduced Lunch Program.

-Clubs

-Queen's Grant has clubs in Student Council, Debate, Spanish Honor Society, International Thespian Society, Beta, Art, YCI, Gender and Sexuality Alliance, Latin, Junior Classical League, Drama, Jazz Band, Medical Careers, and National Honor Society.

 Athletics

 Queen's Grant is a member of the North Carolina High School Athletic Association, with sports teams in: Soccer, Volleyball, Basketball, Softball, Baseball, Wrestling, Cross Country, Track, Cheerleading, and Lacrosse.

 The school has soccer, softball, and baseball fields.
 It also features a half-mile cross country trail and a small volleyball area.
 All other athletic practices, games, and events are held off-site at various local facilities.

 Building campaign

 In 2019, Queen's Grant announced plans to construct a building to be used as a student performance center and gymnasium.
 The school hopes to raise $5 million for the project.

 During Summer 2022, Principal Josh Swartzlander announced plans via email to "embark on the construction of our new GYMPAC" in the fall.